 David Dawson is creating a new choreography together with our company.
 For his work he has chosen Marjan Mozetich’s Affairs of the Heart concerto for violin and strings, a dramatically charged composition.
 Dawson is famously reinventing and pushing the boundaries of classical ballet and is one of the most sought after contemporary choreographers.

 Sharon Eyal created her work Bedroom Folk with the Nederlands Dans Theater 1 in 2015.
 Ori Lichtik’s music is rich on looping elements, constantly bringing the dancers back to the beginning of their dance sequences.
 Without disturbing the dance formation, Eyal’s choreography feeds upon the power of the group.
 Initially Bedroom Folk was created for 8 dancers, but the choreographer will revise her work for a larger group for the Bayerisches Staatsballett.

-Also on the playbill for the Ballet Festival Week 2020
+The playbill of the Ballet Festival Week 2020

 Jewels is kindly supported by